 Slots are cut on the inner periphery of the stator core in which 3 phase or 1 phase winding is placed.
-Enameled copper is used as winding material.
-The winding is star connected.
+Enameled copper is used as a winding material.
+The winding is star-connected.
 The winding of each phase is distributed over several slots.
 When the current flows in a distributed winding it produces an essentially sinusoidal space distribution of EMF.

 The rotating part of the machine is called Rotor.
 There are two types of rotor construction, namely the salient pole type and the cylindrical rotor type.